fl101/awardfares-blog/_posts/2024-05-22-best-premium-economy-cabins-2024.md

 hidden: true
 ---

-Premium economy cabins continue to grow in popularity, offering a delightful blend of comfort and affordability that sits neatly between economy and business class.
-In 2024, several airlines have gone above and beyond to elevate their premium economy offerings, ensuring passengers experience luxurious amenities and top-tier service.
-Here’s a reverse look at the best premium economy cabins available this year and how you can book them using points.
+Premium economy cabins continue to grow in popularity: cabins are becoming better every year, and prices are starting to become more attractive compared to Business and First Class.
+This year, several airlines launched or will launch new offerings, introducing new seats and elevating the premium economy experience.
+Here’s a look at our favorites, some of the picked from Skytraxx awards.
+Plus, we share some tips on how to book them using points or miles.
+Let's get started!

 ## Best Premium Economy Cabins in 2024